samchen98/APPLYS/README.md

 Password is: 730097292
 Then click "collections" within "Cluster0"

-Inorder to see backend code, navigate to the "backend" file or clone from heroku repo: "https://git.heroku.com/infinite-mountain-45827.git"
+In order to see backend code, navigate to the "backend" file or clone from heroku repo: "https://git.heroku.com/infinite-mountain-45827.git"

 In order to run application locally, navigate to the config.js file and change serversite.
 Then navigate into the backend folder and enter the command "nodemon server"